 However, many businesses continue to persist with a more reactive approach to HR.
-That’s why it’s time to start building your own human resources strategic plan (otherwise known as an HR strategy or strategic plan).
+That’s why it’s time to start building your own human resources strategic plan (otherwise known as an HR strategy).
 Failing to plan is the same as planning to fail when it comes to managing your people.

-What is a Human Resource Strategy Plan?
+What is a Human Resources Strategy plan?

 1. Forecasting talent requirements

 Being able to develop realistic forecasts of your people’s needs now and in the future is essential if you’re going to win the war on talent.
 On a day-to-day level, being able to optimise shift allocation will help you achieve efficiencies and reduce your wage bill.

 2. Non-compliance costs

 Everything from payroll to onboarding, performance management and employee data management comes with a huge amount of compliance and paperwork.
-Using spreadsheets and manual processes are not only time consuming, they are also prone to human error.
+Using spreadsheets and manual processes is not only time-consuming, but they are also prone to human error.
 And this means business risk.